-A lease where the ownership of the fixed asset Fixed assets held and occupied, used or remains with the lessor.
+A lease where the ownership of the fixed asset Fixed assets held and occupied, used or For a defined benefit pension scheme, the remains with the lessor.

 INTANGIBLE ASSETS

 An intangible (non-physical) item may be defined as an asset when access to the future economic benefits it represents is controlled by the reporting entity.
 This Authority's intangible assets comprise computer software licences.